 - type of browser.

 Segmentation will allow you to send relevant and timely messages.
 For example, international retailers will be able to announce its sale in the required country or even city using the corresponding language.
 Using data on the opt-in date, you can send a milestone-dedicated present.
 You can also create segments based on your own criteria and filters.

 How to set up RSS to push notifications

 Push notifications make things easier for blog owners and improve website readership.
 How many blog posts are published everyday on big platforms?
 Five, ten, fifteen?
 A reader has to scroll down all articles to find the one they are interested in.

 To save time reading through such a big number of articles, people used to go to the RSS feed — a list of posts updated when new content is published; a reader can filter it based on the selected parameters.
 If your website has an RSS feed, you can set up an RSS to push function to send your subscribers instant notifications about new articles.

 For that, you should follow simple steps.
 Open the automation section and click “Create automation flow” again under the RSS campaign.
 Add a link to the RSS feed of your website and click “Check URL.”

 Fill in all the necessary fields such as the series name, the recipients (website), and the maximum number of campaigns per day.
 Define how you want your web push to look like by providing a title, description, an image, and a link.
 After that, click “Start” to run the autoresponder.

-Don’t hesitate to reinforce your marketing toolkit with SendPulse web push notifications for free.
+Don’t hesitate to reinforce your marketing toolkit with SendPulse web push notifications.
 Being fast and noticeable, they will help you bring users back to your website, increase engagement, and boost sales.